xaturingAI/Gobo_Linux_Recipes-AI/README.md

+These are Reicpes for Gobo Linux

+ALL OF THESE WHERE MADE BY AI AMD TESTED BY ME THE (HUMAN)

+AI WHERE USED TO MAKE so I have chossen not upload to main GoBo Recipes  Unless the MAIN solo Dev are okay with intell then this will remain on my own github page

 # Recipes/Plasma6-core — KDE Plasma 6.7 desktop stack (single flat dir)

 Home for EVERY recipe needed to build KDE Plasma 6.7 (Qt 6.10 + KDE Frameworks